wp-plugins/secsign/readme.txt

 If you seek for more information about about two-factor authentication have a look at [https://www.secsign.com](https://www.secsign.com/two-factor-authentication/).

 * Integrate SecSign ID into your own WordPress site in less than one minute.
-(There are also APIs for PHP and Java.)
 * You and your users can also use SecSign ID to visit securely other web sites (e.g. [portal.secsign.com](https://portal.secsign.com) for truly professional messaging and cloud sharing.)
 * This service is free for users and web site owners and free of advertising - no matter how many users the web site has.
 * You can also integrate SecSign ID as in-house solution into your existing infrastructure (on request with licensed service and maintenance contract)

 [youtube http://www.youtube.com/watch?v=DNjrbEuMB7Y]

+There are also APIs for PHP, Ruby, Perl, Python and Java as well as plugins and modules for Joomla and Drupal.
+A complete overview about available plugins and APIs can be found at [https://www.secsign.com/plugins/](https://www.secsign.com/plugins/).

 SecSign ID features: